Testing

 Unit and functional tests

-The default run covers the library without any external service.
-Adapters that wrap an optional extra are tested when that extra is installed and skip with a clear reason when it is not, so a partial environment still produces a green, honest run.
+The default run requires no external service.
+Adapters that wrap an optional extra are tested when that extra is installed and skip with a clear reason when it is not, so a partial environment can still complete successfully.
 Because the dev group installs every extra that has a cp314 wheel, a full uv sync environment exercises nearly all of them.

 Recorded HTTP

-Tests that exercise a real third-party HTTP API record their traffic with pytest-recording (VCR cassettes), so they replay offline and deterministically.
+Tests that exercise a real third-party HTTP API record their traffic with pytest-recording (VCR cassettes).
+The tests replay these cassettes offline and deterministically.
 The Hugging Face Hub tests in tests/integrations/hf/test_hub.py use this.
 To refresh a cassette, delete it and re-run with recording enabled and real credentials; commit the new cassette with the change.

 Integration tests and the local PDS